-(2) Other investment notes have a weighted average interest rate of 8.60% and maturity dates through 2029.

-(3) The allowance for loss on other investments relates to one loan with an operator that was fully reserved at December 31, 2017 and written off during the second quarter of 2018.
+- (1) Other investment notes have maturity dates through 2028 and interest rates ranging from 6.0% to 12.0% per annum. - (2) The allowance for loss on other investments relates to one loan with an operator that has been fully reserved at March 31, 2018 and December 31, 2017.

-Other investment notes due 2018 - 2022
+Other investment notes due 2018 and 2022

-In March 2018, we agreed to provide senior secured superpriority DIP financing to Orianna consisting of a\$14.2 million term loan and a \$15.8 million revolving credit facility.
-The DIP financing has been approved by the Bankruptcy Court.
+In March 2018, we agreed to provide senior secured superpriority DIP financing to Orianna consisting of a \$14.2 million term loan and a \$15.8 million revolving credit facility.
+The DIP financing has been approved by the Bankruptcy Court on an interim basis and remains subject to final Bankruptcy Court approval.
 The DIP financing is secured by a security interest in and liens on substantially all of Orianna's existing and future real and personal property.
-The \$14.2 million term loan bears interest at 1-month LIBOR plus 5.5% per annum and matured on September 30, 2018.
+The \$14.2 million term loan bears interest at 1-month LIBOR plus 5.5% per annum and matures on September 30, 2018.
 Orianna has borrowed the full amount of the term loan to repay their previous secured working capital lender.
-As of September 30, 2018, approximately \$14.2 million is outstanding on this term loan.
-The \$15.8 million revolving credit facility bears interest at 1-month LIBOR plus 9.0% per annum and matured on September 30, 2018.
+As of March 31, 2018, approximately \$14.2 million is outstanding on this term loan.
+The \$15.8 million revolving credit facility bears interest at 1-month LIBOR plus 9.0% per annum and matures on September 30, 2018.
 The borrowings under the revolving credit facility are to be used for general business expenses and other uses permitted under the loan documents.
-As of September 30, 2018, approximately \$10.8 million is outstanding on this revolving credit facility.
+As of March 31, 2018, approximately \$10.3 million is outstanding on this revolving credit facility.